nrchamb/sd-mcp-server/README.md

 A comprehensive **Model Context Protocol (MCP)** server that integrates **Stable Diffusion**, **LLM conversation management**, and **Discord bot functionality**.
 This project enables AI assistants to generate images, manage conversations with personality switching, and provide intelligent content moderation.

+**NOTE**:

+> All features have been run through a slew of programic tests to confirm functionality and then again with limited data.
+If you experience any problems, raise an issue.

+> The intention of the Content Classification is to recognize new words, classify them and relate them to other prompts or models used in similar generations.
+It is rudimentary at the moment, but there is the intention to grow it.

+> There are 'Stubs' for other LLM Providers.
+LM Studio is the intended target, but if you visit the /modeules/llm/ folder, you will find files that have minimum setup to connect, but no function.
+Just add your API key to the MCP.json and build out your tools.

+> I could have created a separate configuration file for everything and I may go back and rework how the information is populated.
+However, the intention was for the MCP.json to be the source or all configurable information to prevent you from having to hunt it down.

+> There is a GUI-Based Testing Tool that will let you test and of the main functions and connections.
+Open the target folder and launch gui_tester.py.
+If you have issues, run the .bat or .sh files to launch into the appropriate environment.

+> This was tested on Gemma3-8B.
+The tools take up about 900-1000 tokens in the LLM's memory.
+It's light enough that you can still generate and get results with a 4096 token context window.

 ## ✨ Features

 ### 🎨 **Stable Diffusion Integration**